 - Instantly create and use virtual debit cards

-- Open multiple sub-accounts with either EUR or GBP IBANs
+- Open multicurrency sub-accounts with either EUR or GBP IBANs

 - Take advantage of wamo Rewards perks and special offers